 \begin{lem} Let $F$ be an embedding of $K_{2,2,1}$ (the 1-skeleton of a pyramid).
 If a loop $C$ in $S^3$ has odd linking number with one of the faces of the pyramid in $F$, then it has odd linking number with at least 6 cycles in $F$.
 Furthermore, $C$ is of one of the following six types:

-\begin{enumerate} \item $C$ has odd linking with 1 triangle, 3 squares and 3 pentagons in $F$, including $F$'s base square. \item $C$ has odd linking with 2 triangles, 2 squares and 2 pentagons in $F$. \item $C$ has odd linking with 2 triangles, 4 squares and 2 pentagons in $F$. \item $C$ has odd linking with 4 triangles and 4 pentagons in $F$. \item $C$ has odd linking with 3 triangles, 3 squares and 1 pentagon in $F$, including $F$'s base square.
+\begin{enumerate} \item $C$ has odd linking with 1 triangle, 3 squares and 3 pentagons in $F$, including $F$'s base square. \item $C$ has odd linking with 2 triangles, 2 squares and 2 pentagons in $F$, {\em not} including $F$'s base square. \item $C$ has odd linking with 2 triangles, 4 squares and 2 pentagons in $F$, {\em not} including $F$'s base square. \item $C$ has odd linking with 4 triangles and 4 pentagons in $F$. \item $C$ has odd linking with 3 triangles, 3 squares and 1 pentagon in $F$, including $F$'s base square.
 Additionally, $C$ has even linking with a second pentagon in $F$. \item $C$ has odd linking with 3 triangles, 5 squares, 1 pentagon in $F$, including $F$'s base square.
 Additionally, $C$ has even linking with 1 triangle in $F$. \end{enumerate} \end{lem}